Engineering Junkies

 DJI’s Flycart 30 Drone Began a Delivery Test from the Mount Everest Base Camp on April 30

-Despite freezing temperatures and strong winds, the drone reached a height of nearly 6,200 meters during the round trip.
-Surprisingly, it still had 43 percent battery power left, as reported by the company.
+Even in freezing temperatures and strong mountain winds, the drone managed to reach an altitude of nearly 6,200 meters during its round trip.
+According to the company, it still had 43 percent battery remaining after completing the mission, which highlights how efficient it remained in extreme conditions.

-During the tests, the FlyCart 30 flew as high as 6,191.8m (20,314ft) on Mount Everest, which sits on the border of Nepal and China.
-It managed to carry a steady 15kg payload at an altitude of 6,000 meters.
+In the tests, the FlyCart 30 flew as high as 6,191.8 meters (20,314 feet) on Mount Everest, located on the border between Nepal and China.
+At around 6,000 meters, it was still able to carry a stable 15-kilogram payload without any major performance issues.

-It requires them to cross the icefall up to 30 times a season while carrying supplies like oxygen bottles, gas canisters, tents, food, and rope.
+They often have to cross the dangerous Khumbu Icefall up to 30 times in a single climbing season, carrying heavy loads such as oxygen bottles, gas canisters, tents, food, and climbing ropes.

 Drone Delivery Mount Everest